DSR-RHIT/creating-reproducible-reports/pages/initialize-Rmd.md

 ---
 layout: page
 title:  tutorial
-tagline: initializing an R Markdown file
+tagline: initializing the Rmd report file
 ---

 In your workshop main directory, find the file with the *.Rproj* suffix.
 It will have the same name as the directory.
 I'll refer to this file as  *workshop.Rproj*.